-Pineapple – Cancer: The enzyme bromelain, extracted from pineapple, has been shown to be more potent than the chemotoxic agent 5-fluorouracil in killing cancer, in the animal model.
+Pineapple – Cancer: The enzyme bromelain, extracted from pineapple, is more potent than the chemotoxic agent 5-fluorouracil in killing cancer in the animal model.

-Cherry – Inflammation/Pain: Compounds within cherries known as anthocyanins have been shown to be as effective as NSAID drugs in reducing pain and inflammation.
+Cherry – Inflammation/Pain: Compounds within cherries known as anthocyanins are as effective as NSAID drugs in reducing pain and inflammation.

-Lemon – Kidney Stones: Lemonade therapy has been shown to be a reasonable alternative for patients with kidney stones.
+Lemon – Kidney Stones: Lemonade therapy is a reasonable alternative for patients with kidney stones.

 Pomegranate – Hormones: Pomegranate is the fruiting ovary of the pomegranate plant, contains potent plant estrogens which do not stimulate unregulated cell proliferation, and may function as an ideal “back up” ovary for women’s hormone health.

 Kiwifruit – Cholesterol: When used with Hawthorn, kiwifruit extract was found to be superior to simvastatin (trade name Zocor) in lowering cholesterol in mice fed a high cholesterol diet.

 Cranberries – Cranberry: The extract of this berry has been shown as effective as the drug trimethoprim in the prevention of recurrent urinary tract infections in older women, without increasing the risk of antibiotic resistance/super-infection and fungal infection.